Nlea/honc-challenge/README.md

 ## Setting up the challenge
 1. Clone this repo
-2. Navigate to the repo and open a terminal
+1. Navigate to the repo and open a terminal
-3. Set up the database, by running those commands
+1. Set up and seed the database, by running those commands
- - `npm run db:touch`
- - `npm run db:generate`
- - `npm run db:migrate`
+  - `npm run db:setup`
-3. Run the project locally
+1. Run the project locally
   - `npm run dev`
-4. Open a second terminal in the same directory
-- `npm run db:seed`
-5. Use the same terminal to start Fiberplane studio
+1. Use the same terminal to start Fiberplane studio
-- `npx @fiberplane/studio`
+  - `npx @fiberplane/studio@latest`
-6. Fiberplane studio now is running: Naviagte to http://localhost:8788
+1. Fiberplane studio now is running: Navigate to http://localhost:8788

     You should see something like this: